Nicokirr/PPGovFramework/docs/Foundations.md

 toc: true
 ---

+The goal of this page is to help admins getting started.
+Whatever your strategy, these are the first steps to apply before moving forward.

 ## Admin settings

 Power Platform Admin center has few settings that you should assess and update quickly to reflect your strategy